Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 or regulations of any person or entity accessing the Site.

 6. This Service is provided on an "As Is" basis.
-JTSL and/or its Group Company(ies) disclaim
+BCML and/or its Group Company(ies) disclaim

 any warranty of any kind, imputed by the laws of any jurisdiction, whether express or